MinRegret/TigerControl/README.md

     pip install git+https://github.com/johnhallman/ctsb.git
 ```

-You can now use CTSB in your Python code by calling '''import ctsb''' at the top of your code.
+You can now use CTSB in your Python code by calling `import ctsb` in your files.

 ### Full install (including PyBullet)